Cambridge District Scout Archive

 1997 Six a side (this entry is unclear if it was Cub, Scout, District or County competition) 54th records

-(The Cambridge Rules were a code for football first drawn up at the University in 1848.
+(The Cambridge Rules were a code for football first drawn up at Cambridge University in 1848.
 They allowed goal kicks and throw-ins and prevented running whilst holding the ball.
 The rules played a significant part in developing association football)

 Cricket was once the sport of the summer season, whatever the weather.
 Encroachment by football into the cricket weeks was a breach of etiquette.
 Those professionals such as Denis Compton MCC, England and Arsenal, who played both sports, fitted football around the cricket.
 Owning a cricket bat and ball moved the game into a sport and like football the opportunity to play an organised game was valued.